 You can register for upcoming sessions of the ANSI/ASTM E2659 Certificate Issuers Accreditation Workshop here.

 Each September, ANAB hosts client day for any ANAB-accredited certification bodies under ISO/IEC 17024 as an opportunity for personnel certification bodies to learn about government policies affecting certifications, international developments relating to organizations, trends in certification, and much more.

-Client Day 2020 was also open to any ANAB-accredited certificate-issuing body under the ASTM-E2659 standard, and it was held during the entirely-virtual ANAB Credentialing Conference.
-This kicked off with Client day on September 22, where attendees witnessed updates on credentialing programs, guest speakers, and other informative sessions.
-The remainder of the conference consisted of three technical workshops on relevant topics relating to psychometrics, management systems, and the ASTM E2659 standard.
+Client Day 2021 is also open to any ANAB-accredited certificate-issuing body under the ASTM-E2659 standard, and it is held during the entirely-virtual ANAB Credentialing Conference.
+This kicked off with Client day on September 28.
+The remainder of the conference consists of technical workshops on relevant topics relating to psychometrics, management systems, and the future of credentialing programs.
 We will keep this page updated with any information on future Client Days.